Comparison

 Can I use Claude Code without Superset?

 Yes.
-Claude Code works perfectly in any terminal.
-Superset adds value when you want to run multiple instances in parallel with automatic isolation — which becomes important as you scale from one agent to many.
+Claude Code works on its own from the CLI or Anthropic's Desktop app.
+Superset adds value when you want to run multiple Claude Code sessions in parallel with automatic isolation — which becomes important as you scale from one agent to many.

 How many Claude Code instances can I run in Superset?